PistachioPony/gamesparks-docs/MARKDOWN/Tutorials/Real-Time Services/Real-Time Game Example.md

 1. We check the tag of the object we collided with.
 2. We then check to see if we own the shell that just had the collision, because we are responsible for updating only our own shells, not the enemies.
 3. We cancel the angular velocity.
 This makes the shells have more of a ‘pong’ type movement: they do not roll and turn while moving so much.
-4. We then send a packet consisting of the position, rotation, UID and velocity of the shell.
+4. We then send a packet consisting of the position, rotation, UID, and velocity of the shell.

 ### Updating Opponent Shells